 This policy outlines the ethos, intent, implementation and impact of the Early Years Foundation Stage at St George's Central CE Primary School and Nursery and at our Early Years setting at Lancaster Avenue.
 The implementation of this policy is the responsibility of all practitioners working in both our EYFS settings.
 Early childhood is an 'explosion of experience' and every child deserves the best possible start in life and support to fulfil their potential.
 A child's experience in the early years has a major impact on their future life chances.
-A secure, safe and happy childhood is important in its own right and it provides the foundations for children to make the most of their abilities and talents as they grow up.
+A secure, safe and happy childhood is important in its own right and it provides the strong foundations for children to make the most of their abilities and have the best start in life.